 Experience the magic of Provence as I relive my driving tour of the Luberon.
 This fertile basin is located in central Provence, bordered to the north by the Monts de Vaucluse and to the south by the Luberon Massif.
-What lies in between is a land lush with lavender fields, ancient olive grows, and well-kempt vineyards.
+What lies in between is a land lush with lavender fields, ancient olive groves, and well-kempt vineyards.
 The region is also home to some of France’s most picturesque villages-perchés – Medieval towns built on rocky crags with commanding views that stretch for miles and miles.
-My boyfriend, Charles, and I visited five villages-perchés along with a few special stops in between.
+Charles and I visited five villages-perchés along with a few special stops in between.

 It began on a most beautiful of mornings in late September.
 The sky was the perfect shade of cerulean with wisps of clouds dotting the horizon.
 It was past the lavender harvest, but the air was still faint with that illustrious sweet, floral scent.
-With Charles driving and me navigating, we departed the mas in Saint-Rémy where we were staying and headed east on D99 towards Cavaillon and then north on D938 towards our first stop – L’Isle-sur-la-Sorgue.
-Spanning several small islands created by branches of the Sorgue, this charming village has earned itself the nickname “The Venice of France”.
+With Charles driving and me navigating, we departed our mas in Saint-Rémy and headed east on D99 towards Cavaillon and then north on D938 towards our first stop – L’Isle-sur-la-Sorgue.
+Spanning several small islands created by branches of the Sorgue River, this charming village has earned itself the nickname “The Venice of France.”
 It is also the antiques capital of Provence, with numerous antiques shops and home décor boutiques spanning the narrow streets of the vieille ville.
 The day to visit L’Isle-sur-la-Sorgue is Sunday – market day.
 We had just missed it, but supposedly it is one of the best markets in all of Provence.

-From Gordes we got back on D2 and headed east towards the next village-perché, Roussillon, famous for its red cliffs.
+From Gorde we got back on D2 and headed east towards the next village-perché, Roussillon, famous for its red cliffs.
 Along the way we saw a sign for Joucas and detoured to make a quick visit, but unfortunately, the road leading into town was closed.
 However, we did manage to stumble upon an astounding view of this perfectly honey-hued village rising up from a verdant vineyard.
-Only in Provence does a scene like this truly exist.
 After snapping a few photos, we made our way back to D2 and followed the signs to Roussillon.

 From Roussillon we headed southeast on D4 and then picked up D201 to D900, which led us directly into Apt, our next destination.
-Apt is a sizable town located on the valley floor alongside the gently flowing Calavon.
-The scene along D900 just outside of Apt was surprisingly industrial, but after crossing over the Calavon, a charming historic town abuzz with activity emerged, which I’m happy to say was devoid of the typical tourist Provençal.
+Apt is a sizable town located on the valley floor alongside the gently flowing Calavon River.
+The scene along D900 just outside of Apt was surprisingly industrial, but after crossing over the Calavon, a charming historic town abuzz with activity emerged, which I’m happy to say was devoid of the typical touriste Provençal.

-We parked the car on a side street and headed for the vieille ville, but first stopping at a salon de coiffeur to see if they could squeeze Charles in for a buzz.
+We parked the car on a side street and headed for the vieille ville, but first stopped at a salon de coiffeur to see if they could squeeze Charles in for a buzz.
 Using my moderate French conversational skills, I determined that the coiffeur could see Charles in 30 minutes, which gave us ample time to explore the long narrow streets lined with specialty shops and boutiques.
 The vieille ville is centered around the Cathédrale Sainte-Anne, which dates back to the 11th century.
-As we strolled down Rue des Marchands, we came upon an old Tour de l’Horloge topped with a lovely campanile.
-This was one of several charming hidden gems we stumbled upon while making our way through the village.
+As we strolled down Rue des Marchands, we came upon an old tour de l’horloge topped with a lovely campanile.
+This was just one of several charming hidden gems we stumbled upon while moseying through the town.
 After 30 minutes, we headed back to the coiffeur, and in typical French fashion, they made us wait another 15 minutes before seeing Charles.
 But it was okay.
-We were just happy to be in Apt, experiencing real life in a true Provençal town.
+We were just happy to be in Apt, experiencing real life in a true French fashion.

 Standing guard over Apt is the quaint village of Saignon, our next destination.
 Set high on plateau in the southeast corner of the valley, Saignon is built into a rocky promontory, which served as a bastion for Apt through the centuries.
 Today, the rocher de Saignon can be explored by foot and offers 360-degree views of the entire Luberon and all its surroundings.

 From Apt we followed D48, which led directly into Saignon.
-We parked in a public lot just off D48 and made our way into the village, where we were welcomed by two ancient pollarded plane trees.
+We parked in a public lot just off the road and made our way into the village, where we were welcomed by two ancient pollarded plane trees.
 Like Apt, sleepy Saignon has been virtually untouched by tourism.
 The cobbled streets lined with patinaed stone houses haven’t changed much over the past few hundred years.
-As Charles and I sauntered down Rue des Bourgades, we began to follow signs for the rocher de Saignon.
-We passed through the Place de la Fontaine and continued to follow the signs, which guided us through ancient stone passageways that skirted the edge of the rocher.
-A steep and narrow stairwell led us to the tippy top, where we literally felt like we were on top of the world.
+As Charles and I sauntered down Rue des Bourgades, we began to follow signs for the rocher.
+We passed through the Place de la Fontaine, which guided us through ancient stone passageways that skirted the edge of the rocher.
+A steep and narrow stairwell led us to the tippy-top, where we literally felt like we were on top of the world.
 It was another one of those magical Provence moments.

 As we retraced our steps back to the car, Charles became enamored by some art he saw in the window of a home.
 It turned out this home was actually a bed and breakfast / gallery / artist residence aptly named Chambre Avec Vue.
 As we entered the building to get a closer look at some of the works, we were greeted by the owner, Pierre Jaccaud.
 He led us on a private tour of the 18th century house, where every nook and cranny had been converted into either gallery and studio space or distinctively designed guest rooms.
-We quickly caught on to the double entendre of the name Chambre Avec Vue, which not only refers to the spectacular views to be had from the hilltop location of Saignon, but also the art-filled vignettes waiting around every corner of the residence.
+We quickly caught on to the double entendre of the name Chambre Avec Vue, which not only refers to the spectacular views to be had from Saignon’s the hilltop location, but also the art-filled vignettes waiting around every corner of the residence.
 Charles fell in love with a sweet watercolor done by Monsieur Jaccaud himself, depicting the four seasons of Saignon.
 And so we departed, with watercolor in tow, en route to the next village-perché – Bonnieux.

 We got back in the car and followed a series of steep, narrow roads as they snaked their way downhill through the village.
 We passed several charming boutiques, cafes, and restaurants along the way.
 I had Charles stop so I could run into a boulangerie for some late afternoon sustenance.
 I picked up some pains aux raisins and a jar of locally sourced lavender honey, which quickly became my new food obsession.